 Portugal headed for recession, says central bank

-Portugal's economy will enter a recession this year as the coronavirus outbreak hits private consumption and investment, and its export sector will collapse, the central bank said on Thursday.
+Portugal will go into recession this year as the coronavirus outbreak hits private consumption and investment and exports collapse, the central bank said on Thursday.
 Portugal has 3,544 confirmed cases of coronavirus, with 60 reported deaths, far below other southern European countries such as Italy and Spain.

-In its economic bulletin, the first data set showing the impact the fast-spreading coronavirus will have on Portugal's economy, the Bank of Portugal said gross domestic product will drop between 3.7% and 5.7% in 2020.
-Last year the economy grew 2.2%.
-Private consumption is set to fall 2.8% and 4.8% and exports will decrease 12.1% and 19.1% this year, according to the bulletin.
+In its economic bulletin, the first data set showing the impact the fast-spreading coronavirus is likely to have on the economy, the Bank of Portugal said gross domestic product will drop between 3.7% and 5.7% in 2020.
+Last year it grew by 2.2%.
+Private consumption is set to fall 2.8% to 4.8% and exports will decrease by 12.1% to 19.1% this year, according to the bulletin.
 Private investment will drop between 10.8% and 14.9%.

-The unemployment rate is set to increase to between 10.1% and 11.7% this year, compared to 6.6% in 2019.
-"The outlook for the Portuguese economy deteriorated sharply and significantly as a result of the impact of the Covid-19 pandemic," the Bank of Portugal said in a statement, adding the outbreak will have "very significant and potentially long-lasting effects".
+The unemployment rate is set to increase to between 10.1% and 11.7% this year, compared with 6.6% in 2019.
+"The outlook for the Portuguese economy deteriorated sharply and significantly as a result of the impact of the Covid-19 pandemic," the Bank of Portugal said in a statement.

+The outbreak will have "very significant and potentially long-lasting effects", it said.
+It said Portugal, which completed a strict EU bailout program in 2014 in the wake of the 2008 global financial crisis, will return to economic growth over the next two years.

-Boosted by the exports sector, the tourism industry and private investment, Portugal's economy has been steadily growing since 2014, when the country exited a strict bailout programme following the 2008 financial crisis.
-On Wednesday Portugal reported a budget surplus of 0.2% of gross domestic product in 2019 - its first in 45 years of the country's democratic history - after a deficit of 0.4% in 2018.
+Boosted by the export sector, the tourism industry, and private investment, the economy has been steadily growing since it exited its bailout program in 2014.
+On Wednesday, Portugal reported a budget surplus of 0.2% of gross domestic product in 2019 - its first in 45 years of the country's democratic history - after a deficit of 0.4% in 2018.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)